multani/gcp-changelog/content/dataflow/index.md

 ### Feature

-Dataflow supports Cloud TPUs, Google's custom-designed AI accelerators that are optimized for large-scale AI/ML workloads.
+Dataflow supports TPUs, Google's custom-designed AI accelerators that are optimized for large-scale AI/ML workloads.
 This feature lets you accelerate inference workloads on frameworks like PyTorch, JAX, and TensorFlow.
 This feature is [generally available](https://cloud.google.com/products#product-launch-stages) with an allowlist.
 For more information, see [Dataflow support for TPUs](https://cloud.google.com/dataflow/docs/tpu/tpu-support).

+### Feature

+Dataflow supports [*specifically targeted* reservations](https://cloud.google.com/compute/docs/instances/reservations-overview#consumption-type) for pipelines using accelerators (GPUs or TPUs).
+This functionality is generally available with an allowlist.
+For more information, see [Use Compute Engine reservations with Dataflow](https://cloud.google.com/dataflow/docs/guides/compute-engine-reservations.md#reservations-accelerators).

+### Changed

+Dataflow supports NVIDIA® H100 and NVIDIA® H100 Mega GPU types.
+For more information, see [Dataflow support for GPUs](https://cloud.google.com/dataflow/docs/gpu/gpu-support).

 ---
 ## 2025-08-26